-- (11) Duties of the City Clerk. - (a) The Clerk shall prescribe forms and instructions for preparing and filing registration applications under Subsection (6) and the statement required under Subsection (10). - (b) At the time of initial registration and reregistration, the City Clerk shall provide the principal with a copy of the City's lobbyist law and any related material which the Clerk determines will serve the purposes of this ordinance.
-Each principal shall sign a statement acknowledging receipt of these materials. - (c) Statements required under this section to be filed with the City Clerk shall be preserved for a period of three (3) years from the date of filing, shall constitute part of the public records of his or her office, and shall be open to public inspection. - (d) The Clerk shall compile and make available information filed under this ordinance in ways designed to facilitate access to the information. - (e) Any person who believes a violation has occurred may file a written inquiry complaint form with the City Clerk who shall refer the matter to the City Attorney. - (f) The City Clerk shall conduct annual training workshops concerning the laws related to lobbying. - (12) Duties of the City Attorney. - (a) The City Attorney shall conduct annual workshops concerning the laws related to lobbying. - (b) Upon receipt of a referral from the City Clerk, the City Attorney shall review alleged violations of this section to determine whether the allegation has merit.
+(11) Duties of the City Clerk.

+- (a) The Clerk shall prescribe forms and instructions for preparing and filing registration applications under Subsection (6) and the statement required under Subsection (10). - (b) At the time of initial registration and reregistration, the City Clerk shall provide the principal with a copy of the City's lobbyist law and any related material which the Clerk determines will serve the purposes of this ordinance.
+Each principal shall sign a statement acknowledging receipt of these materials.

+- (c) Statements required under this section to be filed with the City Clerk shall be preserved for a period of three (3) years from the date of filing, shall constitute part of the public records of his or her office, and shall be open to public inspection. - (d) The Clerk shall compile and make available information filed under this ordinance in ways designed to facilitate access to the information. - (e) (e) Any person who believes a violation has occurred may file a written inquiry complaint form with the City Clerk who shall refer the matter to the City Attorney. - (f) The City Clerk, in consultation with the Organizational Development and Training Unit, shall conduct semi-annual training workshops concerning the lase related to lobbying.

+(12) Duties of the City Attorney.

+- (a) The City Attorney shall participate in the conduct annual workshops conducted by the City Clerk concerning the laws related to lobbying. - (b) Upon receipt of a referral from the City Clerk, tThe City Attorney shall review alleged violations of this section to determine whether the allegation has merit.
 The City Attorney may summarily dismiss any allegation which s/he finds to be without merit. - (c) If the City Attorney believes an allegation has merit, s/he shall prepare and file a complaint in Municipal Court.
-The complaint shall identify the provision of this ordinance alleged to be violated. - (d) No later than April 1 of each year, the City Attorney shall file a report with the Mayor and the Common Council concerning actions s/he has taken under this section and the disposition of those actions, including a summary of its determinations. - (e) The City Attorney may commence a civil action to require forfeitures for any violation of this section. - (13) Duty to Cooperate.
+The complaint shall identify the provision of this ordinance alleged to be violated. - (d) No later than April 1 of each year, the City Attorney shall file a report with the Mayor and the Common Council concerning actions s/he has taken under this section and the disposition of those actions, including a summary of its determinations. - (e) (e) The City Attorney may commence a civil action to require forfeitures for any violation of this section. - (13) Duty to Cooperate.
 Principals and lobbyists are required to keep and maintain legible copies of all accounts, bills, receipts, books, papers and other documents necessary to substantiate any expense statement and all other required filings under this ordinance.
-Such records shall be maintained for a period of not less than three years after the filing of such expense statements or other required filings.
+Such records shall be maintained for a period of not less than three (3) years after the filing of such expense statements or other required filings.
 Such records shall be provided to the City Attorney within 15 days of a request by the City Attorney for the production of such records.